Exploring new subclass of k-inflation: tachyon inflation in $R+\eta T$ gravity model: Slow-roll tachyon inflation

-Quantum fluctuations refer to the tiny fluctuations in the density of the universe that arise due to the uncertainty principle of quantum mechanics.
-In the inflationary scenario of the universe, these fluctuations are thought to be the seeds of all structure in the universe, including galaxies, clusters, and superclusters.
-During inflation, the universe is thought to have undergone a rapid expansion, stretching quantum fluctuations in the matter and energy density to macroscopic scales.
-These fluctuations were then frozen into the fabric of spacetime and served as the initial conditions for the formation of structure in the universe.
-This scenario is supported by several observational evidences, such as the cosmic microwave background radiation, which shows fluctuations in temperature that match the predictions of inflationary models.
-Overall, quantum fluctuations in the inflationary scenario of the universe play a crucial role in the formation of structure in the universe and have been confirmed by various observations, making them an important aspect of our understanding of the early universe and the evolution of the cosmos. \\ For any new inflationary model, it is vital to be checked with the data.
-In this regard, we introduce the essential perturbation parameters for our model here, and then we are going to use them in the next section where the model is being compared with data for different types of the potentials.
-Regarding scalar perturbations, we have the amplitude of the scalar perturbations which is read as \cite{Garriga:1999vw} \footnote{From \cite{Garriga:1999vw} and the shape of the action \eqref{action} and \eqref{tachyon_action}, it is realized that the effective matter Lagrangian could in general be written as a function of $X = \dot{\phi}^2 / 2$ and the potential $V(\phi)$, in another word, the lagrangian density of the matter field is $\mathcal{L}(\phi,X)$.
+It is crucial to verify any new inflationary model using the available facts.
+In this regard, we introduce the key perturbation parameters for our model here, and we'll use them in the following section when we compare the model to data for various potential kinds.
+In terms of scalar perturbations, the amplitude of the perturbations is written as \cite{Garriga:1999vw} \footnote{From \cite{Garriga:1999vw} and the shape of the action \eqref{action} and the Lagrangian \eqref{tachyon_lagrangian}, it is realized that the effective matter Lagrangian could in general be written as a function of $X = \dot{\phi}^2 / 2$ and the potential $V(\phi)$, in another word, the Lagrangian density of the matter field is $\mathcal{L}(\phi,X)$.
 Then, the model is a k-essence model and the quantum perturbations of the k-essence model is studied in \cite{Garriga:1999vw}. }

-where $c_s$ is the sound speed, defined as\footnote{In general, the sound speed is defined as $c_s^2 = {\dot{p} / \dot{\rho}}$.
-But, in our case, the energy density and pressure in the relation are not the energy density and pressure defined through Eq.\eqref{energy_pressure}.
-In fact, they are the effective energy density and pressure which is defined from the right-hand side of Eqs.\eqref{friedmann1} and \eqref{friedmann2}.}
+where $c_s$ is the sound speed, defined as\footnote{In general, the sound speed is defined as $c_s^2 = {d p / d \rho}$.
+But, in our case, the energy density and pressure in the relation are not the energy density and pressure of the original tachyon field defined as $\rho = V(\phi) / \sqrt{1 - \dot{\phi}^2}$ and $p = V(\phi) \sqrt{1 - \dot{\phi}^2}$.
+In fact, they are the effective energy density and pressure which is defined from the right-hand side of Eqs.\eqref{eff_rho} and \eqref{eff_p}.
+For more detail refer to \cite{Garriga:1999vw}.} \cite{Garriga:1999vw}

 and